Pakistani Community School At Abu Dhabi May Get E-learning Facility By Sept - UrduPoint

 Pakistani Community School At Abu Dhabi May Get E-learning Facility By Sept

-The Overseas Pakistanis Foundation (OPF) Thursday hinted at introducing the e-learning operation at the Pakistani Community School of Abu Dhabi by September 2020

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jul, 2020 ) :The Overseas Pakistanis Foundation (OPF) Thursday hinted at introducing the e-learning operation at the Pakistani Community School of Abu Dhabi by September 2020.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :The Overseas Pakistanis Foundation (OPF) has hinted at introducing the e-learning operation at the Pakistani Community School of Abu Dhabi by September 2020.

 The move was aimed at imparting quality education to expatriates children in foreign land.